PolisPolitics/slate/source/includes/api/v3/_campaigns.md

 }
 ```

-This endpoint is similar to the PUT request above , but takes allows associating statusId with multiple contact households.
+This endpoint is similar to the PUT request above , but allows associating statusIds with multiple contact households respectively.
 It creates the document if it does not exist and updates an already existing document.

 **NOTE** This endpoint expects that every contactId and householdId in the input is already associated and there